-The idea of the ‘Third Reich’ did not, as many Western historians tend to believe, only derive from studying theHoly Roman Empire, or French or British colonial empires in their heydays.
-Far from it.
-Neither ancient nor recent, highly diversified European history had a precursor to the things outlined in the Nazi master plan: the Germans’ obsession with Oriental themes and this so-called longing for the ‘exotic other’ – romanticism, nostalgia for greatness, and rise to great power status during the years of the German Empire (Said, 1978; Zizek, 1997).
-All of this impelled the Germans to search for their identity and cultural legitimacy, e. g.
-Hellenic philosophical roots, the Holy Roman Empire of the German Nation, the Aryan invasion of India etc..
+The idea of ‘Third Reich’ did not, as many Western historians tend to believe, only derive from studying theHoly Roman Empire, or French or British colonial empires at their heydays.
+Far from it, neither the ancient nor past nor recent or contemporary highly diversified European histories had a precursor to the things lying ahead of the Nazi master-plan: It was the German’s 18th, 19th and 20th centuries’ obsession with Oriental themes, this so-called longing for the ‘exotic Other’, romanticism, nostalgia for greatness, and its rise to great power status between 1871 and 1918 (Said, 1978; Zizek, 1997-2001), all which pressured the Germans into their search for identity and cultural legitimacy, e. g.
+Greek roots, the Holy German Empire, the Aryan invasion of India etc..

-European “discovery” ofIndiabrought the opportunity to appropriate its rich tradition for the sake of the Europeans’ obsession to re-imagine their history and status.
+European “discovery” ofIndiabrought the opportunity to appropriate its rich tradition for the sake of the European’s obsession to re-imagine their history and status.
 Many rival theories emerged, each claiming a new historiography.
 The new European preoccupation among scholars was to reinvent identities of various European peoples by suitably locating Sanskrit amidst other selective facts of history to create Grand Narratives of European supremacy […] in order to fulfill their own ideological imperatives of reconciling theology with their self-imposed role of world ruler.

 (Kapil Kapoor, 2001, here condemning the promoters of Aryan theories such as Max Müller [1823-1900])

-What the German Orientalists and politicians prior to the Great Wars discovered – leaning towards Eastern-inflected concepts such as Mackinder’s ‘heartland theory’ (1904), Max Müller’s ‘Aryan supremacy’ (1892), and Nietzsche’s prophetic ‘Übermensch’ (1885) – was that the Western hemisphere needed a domesticated ueber-race of Aryans in order to occupy Eurasia and counter the disciplined, ever-increasing, and expanding powers of the Eastern hemisphere.
-Germany feared the inductive, rising East, not her western or southern neighbors, among which she was already the dominant intellectual power.
-Germany was somehow right about the challenges from the East, as the Allies and the North Atlantic Treaty Organization indeed needed another 46 years (!) until the Cold War was won, a Pyrrhic victory, as it turned out: Today the West is helpless and in disbelief in the face of the until now peaceful rise of not one, recovering Russia, but of about a dozen new players: China, India, the nine ‘Tiger States,’ plus the world’s second-largest economic superpower, Japan.
+What the German orientalists and politicians prior to 1938 discovered – leaning towards Eastern-inflected concepts such as Mackinder’s ‘heartland theory’ (1904), Max Müller’s ‘Aryan supremacy’ (1892), and Nietzsche’s prophetic ‘Übermensch’ (1885) – was that the Western hemisphere needed a domesticated ueber-race of Aryans in order to occupy Eurasia and counter the disciplined, ever increasing and expanding powers of the Eastern hemisphere.Germanyfeared the rising inductive East, not her western or southern neighbors, among which it was already the dominant and most powerful society.
+She was somehow accurate about the challenges from the East, as the Allies and NATO indeed needed another 46 years (!) until the Cold War was won, a pyrrhic victory, as it turned out: Today the West is helpless and in disbelieve, starring at the (until now peaceful) rise of not one, recovering Russia, but more than eleven new players: China, India, the nine ‘Tiger States’, plus the world’s number two standing (economic) superpower, Japan.

-Similar to theGermany’s misery, this misery of Japan was initiated by the careless communion of the inductive Eastern and deductive Western souls, causing untold suffering and pain.
-Fortunately, when Russian and Chinese souls adapted to Western-minded Communism in the beginning, they refined it in the last minute, calling it Stalinism and Maoism.
-Yet look at what misfortune and destruction the communion of Eastern and Western souls still brought upon their own kin!
+Similar to theGermany’s misery, this misery ofJapan, too, was initiated by the careless communion of the inductive Eastern and deductive Western souls, causing untold suffering and pain.
+Fortunately, when Russian and Chinese souls adapted to Western-minded communism in the beginnings, they refined it in the last minute, calling it Stalinism and Maoism, yet look at what misfortune and destruction the communion of Eastern and Western souls still brought upon their own kin.

-As said elsewhere, Europebefore “history’s darkest events was fractured, Balkanized, useless, tactless, and in moral decline.
-The only sense of unity came from the Church, but the self-interested, materialistic European nation states had left behind this source of spiritual unity in favor of independence, nationalism, and sovereignty.
-Then and before the Great Wars, who could ever possibly unite all Europeans in order to face the civilizations of the East?
-The British always knew what was Right; it was not Right for them to set foot on the continent, nor to aspire rule overEurope.
-InEurope, they made no great leaders either: The French were few in number, had a sorry history of defeat and failures against the British, and in any case, similar to the Scandinavian countries, could trace back their ancestors to tribes in the Germanic heartland.
+As said elsewhere, Europebefore “history’s darkest events” was fractured, balkanized, useless, tactless, and in moral decline anyway.
+The only sense of unity came from the Church, but the self-interested, materialistic European nation states had separated from this source of spiritual unity in favor of independence, nationalism and sovereignty.
+Then and before the Great Wars, who could ever possible unite all Europeans in order to face the civilizations of the East?
+The Englishman always knew what was Right, it was not Right for them to set foot on the continent, nor to aspire rule overEurope.
+InEurope, they made no great leaders either.
+The French were few in number, had a sorry history of defeat and failures against the British, and in any case, similar to the Scandinavian countries, could trace back their ancestors to Germanic heartland tribes.

 There is a Chinese saying that all mothers teach their children: Xiao Xin “make your heart small!”
-That really is the basic tendency of all later civilizations: I do not doubt the ancient Greeks would spot today’s European self-inflicted reduction in size at first sight – this alone would be sufficient to disgust them.
+That really is the basic tendency of all later civilizations: I do not doubt, the ancient Greeks would spot today’s European self-inflicted reduction in size at first sight, – this alone would be sufficient to disgust them.
 (Friedrich Nietzsche, 1909)